-In addition to Hispanic Studies students may study two foreign languages at the advanced level for an interdisciplinary humanities major, with an emphasis on romance languages.
+In addition to Hispanic Studies students may study two foreign languages at the advanced level for an interdisciplinary major in the humanities, with an emphasis on romance languages.
 Students may also combine one foreign language with studies from one or two other departments (See Interdisciplinary and Other Programs).
 Students in secondary education may choose French or Spanish as a concentration.